Admission to the University

 Credit Review Process

 Students with courses from educational sources that do not have approved accreditation may request to have the courses reviewed by the U of I University Curriculum Committee (UCC) for credit.
-Should you wish to have your courses reviewed by the UCC, you must submit the following to the Office of the Registrar:
+Should a student wish to have their courses reviewed by the UCC, they must submit the following to the Office of the Registrar:

-• A letter indicating the specific courses you want to have reviewed
+- A letter indicating the specific courses they want to have reviewed

 The Office of the Registrar will then forward the course information to the corresponding academic department for their review.
 After the Office of the Registrar has received the recommendations from the corresponding department(s), the information will be presented to the UCC.
 At that time, the UCC may request additional information from the student.